Acousto-magnonic spin Hall effect in honeycomb antiferromagnets

-Standard methods such as magnetization measurements and neutron diffraction, which could only access macroscopic magnetic properties, are not suitable for the study of magnetic structures of atomically thin magnets.
+Standard methods such as magnetization measurements and neutron diffraction, which could only access macroscopic magnetic properties, are not suitable for the study of magnetic structures of atomically thin magnets~\cite{Du2016acsnano}.
 Especially, antiferromagnets do not have net magnetization, direct measurement of AFM ordering using magneto-optical Kerr effect is not available either.
-Although Raman spectroscopy is a powerful tool to study spin-phonon coupling and collective magnons of 2D materials~\cite{Du2016acsnano,Kuo2016SciRep,Lee2016Nanolett,Wang2016_2Dmaterials,McCreary2020PRB,Liu2020,Sun2019,Kim2019_2DMater}, these signals often do not provide clear identification of the AFM order in the monolayer limit.
-Furthermore, recent studies have focused on the second-harmonic generation to detect the inversion symmetry breaking associated with the AFM transition~\cite{Chu2020PRL,Ni2021PRL,Sun2019Nature,Ni2021NatNanotech}, but this does not work well for centrosymmetric phases such as zigzag and stripy-type AFM orders.
+Although recent studies have focused on the Raman spectroscopy~\cite{Du2016acsnano,Kuo2016SciRep,Lee2016Nanolett,Wang2016_2Dmaterials,McCreary2020PRB,Liu2020,Sun2019,Kim2019_2DMater} and the second-harmonic generation~\cite{Chu2020PRL,Ni2021PRL,Sun2019Nature,Ni2021NatNanotech} to detect the crystal symmetry lowering associated with the AFM transition, these signals often do not provide clear identification in the monolayer limit.
 Therefore, a comprehensive method which suits for exploring the magnetic properties of 2D antiferromagnets is highly desired.

-Here, we propose a dissipationless magnon spin Hall current mechanically driven by surface-acoustic waves (SAWs) as a novel method to probe the magnetic structures of such 2D honeycomb antiferromagnets [see Fig.~\ref{fig:ARIA}].
+Here, we propose an AC intrinsic magnon spin Hall current mechanically driven by surface-acoustic waves (SAWs) as a novel method to probe the magnetic structures of such 2D honeycomb antiferromagnets [see Fig.~\ref{fig:ARIA}].
 Owing to extremely large mechanical flexibility of 2D materials, SAWs are ideally suited for fundamental research of them~\cite{Nie2023NanoHoriz}.
 When an inhomogeneous strain is applied to 2D honeycomb magnets, a spatial modulation of exchange energies mimics the role of artificial gauge fields for magnons~\cite{Ferreiros2018PRB,Nayga2019PRL,Liu2021PRB,Sun2021PRB,Sun2021PRR}.
 These strain gauge fields work at the two valley points in the opposite direction, which in turn activates the valley degrees of freedom (DOF).
 Therefore, the valley DOF with the use of SAWs is a promising concept for detection and manipulation of the magnetic order in 2D vdW antiferromagnets.
 Furthermore, our mechanically driven magnon spin Hall effect will overcome the difficulties with weak magnetic responses inherent in the use of antiferromagnets and hence provide a building block for more sophisticated AFM spintronics.

 {\it Formulation.---} We start from a standard nearest-neighbor AFM Heisenberg model of spins $S$ placed on the sites of a honeycomb lattice: